While eCommerce is a rewarding pursuit, the sheer volume of brands and businesses across sectors means the competition is fierce.

 As one of the world’s most successful outdoors retailers, Berghaus understands how to deliver an exceptional level of UX, and its functionality-first website design has played a pivotal role in the brand’s success.

 In the age of eCommerce, personalization is one of the most powerful tools available to any brand or business.

 74% of customers feel frustrated when website content is not personalized.
-To provide a seamless level of UX, personalizing your eCommerce store content to specific users is essential—and segmentation will help you do just that.
+To provide a seamless level of UX, personalizing your eCommerce store content by placing relevant popups to a set of specific users is essential—and segmentation will help you do just that.